Notifyme-US/notifyme-US/README.md

 # Travelio

-This is a travel-oriented chat service mimicking something close to a discrd server.
+This is a travel-oriented chat service mimicking something close to a discord server.
 It is a backend-focused project that uses the command line as the UI.

+** This is a fork of a group project in which I was the primary contributor.
+[Notifyme-US](https://github.com/Notifyme-US)

 ## Author